-Ordinary proceedings (proceedings on the merits) are in first instance conducted before one of 19 Dutch District Courts.
-AMS Attorneys (based in Amsterdam) advises to start proceedings on the merits when the debtor may dispute the claim on arguable grounds (such as a defence that delivered goods were defective).
+Standard proceedings or proceedings on the merits (bodemprocedure) are in first instance heard before a Dutch district court.
+We advise initiating proceedings on the merits when, for example, a counterparty or debtor may dispute the claim on arguable grounds: such as a defence that delivered goods were defective.

-The proceedings start with a writ of summons, that contains the claim and its grounds.
+The proceedings start with a writ of summons that contains the claim and its grounds.
 The writ is drafted for you by your Dutch attorney from AMS.
-The final writ shall be served on the debtor, calling the debtor to appear in court on a set date.
-Depending on the amount and the nature of the claim, the defendant can appear either in person – or voluntarily represented by an attorney – or should be represented by an attorney (solicitor).
-On the set court date, the defendant has to file its written defense (the proceedings are, unless stated otherwise, conducted in writing), or ask for a postponement to do so.
-When the written defense is filed, the court usually schedules a court hearing, on which all parties must appear.
-After the court hearing, the court will issue a judgment.
+The final writ of summons is served on the counterparty or debtor, ordering the counterparty or debtor to appear in court on a set date.
+Depending on the amount and the nature of the claim, the defendant can appear either in person or be represented by an attorney.
+On the set court date, the defendant has to file its written defence (the proceedings are, unless stated otherwise, conducted in writing), or ask for an adjournment.
+When the written defence is filed, the court usually schedules a court hearing at which all parties must appear.
+After the court hearing, the court will issue its judgment.
 This judgment is, in most cases, subject to appeal.
-Proceedings on the merits usually take 6 to 12 months to be completed before the district court.
+Proceedings on the merits usually take 6 to 12 months to be completed before a district court.